Programmerryoki/Programmerryoki/README.md

 # 👋 Hi, I’m @Programmerryoki
 - I am a student at San Jose State University, and persuing Applied and Computational Mathematics.
+# This site below will have more detailed information!
 https://programmerryoki.github.io/home
 ## Some Repositories that I am working on right now!
 - SCE Organizations (https://github.com/SCE-Development)